 Peanut Oil – High Smoke Point

-Peanut oil is an ideal oil for deep frying because of the neutral flavor and the extremely high smoke point.
+Peanut oil is an ideal oil for deep frying because of the neutral flavor and extremely high smoke point.

 In fact, peanut oil is considered the best oil for doughnuts.

-The high smoke point of peanut oil quickly and effectively seals whatever it is you're frying so the air and steam inside the food can cook it from the inside while the oil seals it on the outside.
+The high smoke point of peanut oil quickly and effectively seals whatever it is you’re frying, so the air and steam inside the food can cook it from the inside while the oil seals it on the outside.

 Peanut oil is generally easy to buy in bulk and is very popular in home turkey fryers.
-If you find a great deal on it and purchase a large container, store the remaining oil in a cool, dark place and be sure to keep it in an airtight container.
+If you find a great deal on it and purchase a large container, store the remaining oil in a cool, dark place and be sure to keep it in an airtight vessel.

 You can re-use peanut oil, but be aware that once it’s been used, it will tend to oxidize quickly and may turn rancid before you can use it again.
 Store unused peanut oil as described above.